-- Personnel The appraisal activities are conducted by 7 appraisers. - Data The data used by filed appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
-The data is printed on a property record card (PRD), or personal property data sheets.
+- Personnel The appraisal activities are conducted by 7 appraisers. - Data The data used by field appraisers includes the existing property characteristic information contained in CAMA (Computer Assisted Mass Appraisal System) from the district's computer system.
+The data is viewed and updated by the appraisers in the field by utilizing iPads and the districts mobile field applications that run off of cellular networks.
 Other data used includes maps, sales data, fire and damage reports, building permits, photos and actual cost and market information.
 Sources of information are gathered using excellent reciprocal relationships with other participants in the real estate market place.
 The district cultivates sources and gathers information from both buyers and sellers participating in the real estate market.